arcus/education_modules/regular_expressions_groups/regular_expressions_groups.md

 This investigator is known to write their lowercase initials ("sjp") and a single space followed by either "help" (always in lowercase) or "911" in notes to highlight important potential pitfalls.

-Using the logical "or" and using a non-capturing group (remember: the syntax is `(?:)`), write a regular expression that would allow you to capture any of the "sjp help" or "sjp 911" references.
+Using the logical "or" and using a non-capturing group (remember: the syntax is `(?:)`), write a regular expression that would match both the "sjp help" and "sjp 911" patterns.

 Put that regular expression in the box below: